 When agents feel supported and empowered, they are more likely to understand the value they bring to the contact center and overall business and consequently less likely to leave.
 There are a number of low-cost or free changes managers can put in place today.
 Here are a few of our favorites:

 Make customer service a company-wide priority

 This cost-free change takes time and energy but is ultimately worth it – and not just for your contact center!
 Becoming a customer-centric company must start at the top and be apparent in the decisions your business makes.
 From the moment you begin recruiting, look for individuals that have a customer-centric mindset.
 Hire team members who truly care for your customers and recognize those who go above and beyond for them.
-We recommend measuring customer satisfaction, Net Promoter Score (NPS), and customer effort to gauge how effective these practices are and what changes stem from enforcing a company-wide mindset.
+We recommend measuring customer satisfaction, customer advocacy, and customer effort to gauge how effective these practices are and what changes stem from enforcing a company-wide mindset.

 Keep in mind that:

 - Many of us rely on our friends and families for product and brand recommendations all the time.
 If a customer is referred, their lifetime value to a business is actually 16 percent higher – with a greater return-on-investment (ROI) – than others.